 All circulating items that are lost or damaged are subject to replacement and processing fines/fees.

-The Belmont College of Law Library maintains an open-reserve collection.
+The Law Library Reserve Collection is located behind the Circulation Desk.
 Reserve materials include case books, horn books, study guides, and various other materials.
-Reserve items are to be read in the Reserve area unless they are checked out.
-Items checked out less than four hours before closing may be returned within the first hour of library operation the following day.
-For more information, see the Circulation Chart (above) or the Circulation Desk.
+All Reserve materials must be checked out and items checked out less than four hours before closing may be returned within the first hour of library operation the following day.
+For more information, see the Circulation Chart (above) or the Circulation Desk

 Carrels are not assigned and are available to students on a "first come, first served" basis.